pradhanhitesh/neuroimaging-resources/README.md

 Update: 01 May 2024

 ```
-1. Added cat12_image_metrics: Using .mat files generated during VBM in CAT12 to generate table of metrics associated with image QC for all subjects
+1. Added spm12_extractROIvolumes: Extract ROI-specific volumes using binary mask

-2. Added DTI: Preprocessing pipeline using FSL commands turned into scripts for ease
+2. Added cat12_image_metrics: Using .mat files generated during VBM in CAT12 to generate table of metrics associated with image QC for all subjects

-3. Added spm12_extractlabels: Extract labels associated with XYZmm coordinates from SPM12 "Display Results" section
+3. Added DTI: Preprocessing pipeline using FSL commands turned into scripts for ease

-3. To add: REHO-based timeseries extraction from fMRI images for CONN toolbox
+4. Added spm12_extractlabels: Extract labels associated with XYZmm coordinates from SPM12 "Display Results" section
 ```